 It is important to handle blood carefully to prevent any contamination.
 Make sure to wash your hands thoroughly before and after handling blood and use clean utensils and equipment when working with it.

-See also How to cook broccoli like chinese restaurants
+See also How long to cook pulled pork in crock pot

 Cleaning the Blood: